Office of the President

 Jordan entered academic administration in 2002, serving as associate dean of the College of Arts and Sciences at Xavier University of Louisiana, where she soon advanced to associate vice president for academic affairs.
 Because of Jordan’s coordinated efforts with other administrators in the aftermath of Hurricane Katrina in 2005, Xavier University was the first institution to re-open its doors for classes.

 Jordan received a B.S. in chemistry from Fisk University in 1982 and a Ph.D. in biochemistry from Purdue University in 1989.
 She was an undergraduate scholar and a graduate fellow of the National Institutes of Health Minority Access to Research Careers (MARC) program.
 She conducted her postdoctoral training at the University of Cincinnati’s School of Medicine.
 Jordan was a tenured faculty member in the department of chemistry at Xavier University and a visiting scientist in biophysics at the University of Michigan.
 Her honors include being named a Purdue University Distinguished Alumni from the School of Agriculture in 2008, and, in 2009, being named a “revolutionary mind” by Seed magazine.
+On September 27, Jordan was honored by the National Coalition of 100 Black Women, Baltimore Metropolitan Chapter, with its Torchbearer Award, recognizing her contributions in education with an emphasis on science, technology, engineering and mathematics.

 Vivian R. Jordan, Executive Assistant